• RECIPES

 Notes

-• If you want to make the cake less sweet or reduce the carbs even more, you can reduce the maple syrup by half.
-You can also reduce or eliminate the chocolate, knowing that you will lessen the chocolatey flavor in the cake.
+• To reduce the carbs in this cake, you can reduce the maple syrup by half.
+You can also reduce or eliminate the melted chocolate, knowing that you will lessen the chocolatey flavor.

-• If you use an 8x8 pan for the cake, the sides of your pan should be no less than 2" (5cm) to account for the rise in the cake.
+• I have used a 9-inch springform pan for this recipe as well as an 8x8 square pan.
+If you use an 8x8 pan for the cake, make sure the sides are no less than 2" (5cm) to account for the rise in the cake.

 • Cake tastes great chilled!